- Connects known and unknown devices (declared and predictive)

 No - not every single device is mapped to a person (probabilistically or deterministically).
 As a result, the unmapped devices which would skew this calculation, need to be excluded.

-Salesforce DMP applies logic to ensure that we credit the most rational ONE deterministic ID to each KUID.
+Audience Studio applies logic to ensure that we credit the most rational ONE deterministic ID to each KUID.
 We take into account multiple factors when making this determination, but frequency and recency are highly weighted aspects.

 For example, if you and your significant other have both logged into a major news site on the same device (KUID1), but you have done so 10x more times and you were the most recently logged event in association with that device, the credit would be applied to you, and not your significant other.